Skip to main content Skip to office menu Skip to footer

 Pending cancellation status.

-After the secretary of state has provided notice as required by subpart 1 or 1a, the program participant is in pending cancellation status.
+After the secretary of state has provided notice as required by subpart 1 or 1a, the program participant is placed in pending cancellation status.
 While in this status, the secretary of state must hold the program participant's mail and must not forward it to the program participant.
-Pending cancellation status ends after ten business days, or upon the program participant's compliance with part 8290.0200, subpart 5, 8290.0700, subpart 1, or 8290.1000, whichever occurs first.
+Pending cancellation status expires after ten business days unless the program participant complies with part 8290.0200, subpart 5, 8290.0700, subpart 1, or 8290.1000, or requests withdrawal from the program, whichever occurs first.
 This subpart does not prevent the secretary of state from forwarding correspondence marked "service of process" pursuant to part 8290.0500.

 Subp.
 2.